 Scott left the organization and began to write political issues for Island Lifestyle Magazine (ILS) and he continued his political writing there for four more years.
 At ILS, Scott introduced his hilarious, always politically-correct alter ego, Laverne' DaGooche.
 Scott notes, "Drag as we know it today, had begun as a form of political protest; a sure-fire way to get public and media attention.
 We had been doing it successfully for years."
 Scott also notes, "The notion that drag queens want to be women is ludicrous.
 I would be a hideous woman."
 And so when Scott later became involved in the ultimately-successful fight to reform car insurance in Hawai`i, Laverne' Dagooch wound up on the front-page in a photo holding a sign protesting in front of the State Capitol - No Fault is A Drag.

-In 1991, Scott played a key role in the passage of legislation extending state-wide employment protection to Gays & Lesbians, and his political acumen was again put to the test during his involvement in the passing of Hawaii's highly-praised needle exchange legislation -- only the second such HIV-prevention program in the US.
+In 1991, Scott played a key role in the passage of legislation extending state-wide employment protection to Gays & Lesbians, and his political acumen was again put to the test during his involvement in the passing of Hawaii's highly-praised needle exchange legislation -- the first such HIV-prevention program in the US.
 By then considered by many to be one of the founders of the modern Hawai`i Gay rights movement, Scott was profiled in the explosive Gay Power In Paradise cover article for the April, 1992 issue of Honolulu Magazine.

 In 1993, Scott lost his business partner and friend John Winkler to AIDS.
 Together they had owned and operated the LA-based concert and sound engineering firm of John Winkler & Associates whose clients had included Barbara Streisand, Johnny Mathis, Barry Manilow, and Hollywood's Universal Amphitheater and the legendary Studio One disco.
-Scott notes, "When John died, I was literally out of business.
+Scott said, "When John died, I was literally out of business.
 I long ago quit counting the friends and business associates I have lost to this disease.
 These were the people I was expecting to grow old with.
 I call that period, The Great Dying."

 Scott's most haunting personal loss to AIDS was his friend, Tommy Aguilar.
 One of the original London cast stars of A Chorus Line, Aguilar was perhaps Honolulu's best-known show business personality.
 Tommy had once said, "When I first heard that there was some new Queen in Honolulu organizing everything in sight to raise money for AIDS, I tracked Scott down immediately.
 He is one of the few professional press agents with ethics and scruples I have ever known.
 He is simply the very best in the business."
 Together Tommy and Scott would raise over $100,000 for AIDS research during the two years before Aguilar's tragic death.